altescy/pdpcli/README.md

 $ pdp build config.yml pipeline.pkl --input-file train.csv
 ```

-3. Apply fitted pipeline to `test.csv` and output the processed file `processed_test.jsonl` by the following command.
+3. Apply fitted pipeline to `test.csv` and get output of the processed file `processed_test.jsonl` by the following command.
 PdpCLI automatically detects the output file format based on the file name.
 In the following example, processed DataFrame will be exported as the JSONL format.
 ```
 $ pdp apply pipeline.pkl test.csv --output-file processed_test.jsonl
 ```